-Osteopathy.
-What is it?
+What is Osteopathy?

-Back pain, neck and shoulder pain, headaches, leg and hip pain, foot and ankle pain, wrist and arm pain, frozen shoulder, trapped nerves, slipped disc, carpal tunnel syndrome, and many other conditions can be relieved quickly and often permanently.
+Back pain, neck and shoulder pain, headaches, leg and hip pain, foot and ankle pain, wrist and arm pain, frozen shoulder, trapped nerves, slipped disc, carpal tunnel syndrome, and many other conditions, can be relieved quickly and often permanently.

-Osteopathy is a Primary Care Profession - meaning that patients can go to see us instead of their GP.
+Osteopathy is a Primary Care Profession - meaning that patients can come and see us instead of their GP.
 Patients may be referred by their doctor, or may opt to see an osteopath independently.
 Being granted Primary Care status gives us similar status to a doctor or dentist and, more importantly, guarantees that you receive the equivalent, high level of protection.
 If when we meet we consider your condition would be better seen by your GP we will tell you.
 If we consider your condition is in urgent need of medical attention, we will ensure you are seen immediately by a doctor.